-Due to moderate climate, the best time to visit Portugal is in summer, so you can enjoy many seaside attractions, but you can visit any time on the year and especially in spring and autumn.
+Due to the moderate climate, the best time to visit Portugal is in summer, so you can enjoy many seaside attractions, but you can visit any time of the year and especially in spring and autumn.

-Portugal is part of the European Union and Euro zone and official currency is Euro.
+Portugal is part of the European Union and Eurozone and the official currency is Euro.
 You should always pay attention when paying bills if you are coming from non-Euro countries and mind the exchange rate.
 (Xe.com).
 Major credit cards are accepted almost everywhere, but please do check card charges from your bank in foreign countries before the trip.

 Belém Tower.
 Also known as ‘Tower of St Vincent’, this landmark defensive tower in Lisbon dates back from medieval times in Portugal’s ‘Age of Discoveries’.
-It is UNESCO heritage site and offers great views form the top.
+It is a UNESCO heritage site and offers great views from the top.

 Pena Palace.
-A 19th-century, Romanticist palace above city of Sintra, west from Lisbon.
-Located on a rocky hill surrounded by park.
+A 19th-century, Romanticist palace above the city of Sintra, west of Lisbon.
+Located on a rocky hill surrounded by a park.

 São Jorge Castle.
-This hilltop Moorish castle and palace ruins dating back from 11th century, dominates Lisbon’s city view.
-Guided tours and visit to archaeological museums offered.
+This hilltop Moorish castle and palace ruins dating back from the 11th century dominate Lisbon’s city view.
+Guided tours and visits to archaeological museums are offered.

 Cabo da Roca.
-Western cape in municipality of Sintra, offering coastal viewpoint with a lighthouse, housing tourism office.
+Western Cape in the municipality of Sintra, offering coastal viewpoint with a lighthouse, housing tourism office.
 It’s a part of Sintra-Cascais Natural Park.

 Rossio Square.
 A Pedro IV Square in Lisbon, popularly known as Rossio Square.
-Large square with statue of Pedro IV, a fountain and several shops and restaurants.
+Large square with a statue of Pedro IV, a fountain, and several shops and restaurants.
 Popular meeting place.

 Praça do Comércio.
 A public square in Lisbon near Tagus River, dominated by arch and statue.
 Filled with cafes and shops.

 Castle of the Moors.
-A 10th century hilltop Moorish fortress in Sintra.
-Offering panoramic view of the city and the sea alongside hiking paths leading to the castle.
+A 10th-century hilltop Moorish fortress in Sintra.
+Offering a panoramic view of the city and the sea alongside hiking paths leading to the castle.

 Quinta da Regaleira.
-Palace and gardens, enlisted as a cultural heritage by UNESCO.
-Located in historic center of Sintra, this early 20th century built estate is often hosting cultural events and hosts a chapel and a museum.
+Palace and gardens enlisted as a cultural heritage by UNESCO.
+Located in the historic center of Sintra, this early 20th century built estate is often hosting cultural events and hosts a chapel and a museum.

 Dom Luís I Bridge.
-Built in late 19th century, this iconic metal bridge is connecting city of Porto and Vila Nove de Gaia over Douro River.
-It is arched bridge with two level traffic, a road and metro line.
+Built in the late 19th century, this iconic metal bridge is connecting the city of Porto and Vila Nove de Gaia over the Douro River.
+It is an arched bridge with two-level traffic, a road, and a metro line.

 Santa Justa Lift.
 Built early 20th century, this lift (also called Carmo Lift), in Lisbon’s historical city, connects the lower streets of the Baixa with the higher Largo do Carmo with Carmo Square.

 Padrão dos Descobrimentos.
-A concrete monument to maritime explorers (‘Monument of the Discoveries’), built in 1940 and inaugurated in 1960 for 500 years anniversary of death of Henry the Navigator (Infante Dom Henrique, o Navegador).
+A concrete monument to maritime explorers (‘Monument of the Discoveries”), built in 1940 and inaugurated in 1960 for 500 years anniversary of the death of Henry the Navigator (Infante Dom Henrique, o Navegador).

 Clérigos Church.
-An ornate church with an iconic bell tower, symbol of city of Porto.
+An ornate church with an iconic bell tower, a symbol of the city of Porto.

 Southwest Alentejo and Vicentine Coast Natural Park.
 About 200 km strip of wild coastal nature park on the Atlantic coasts of the Algarve and Alentejo.

 Sintra National Palace.
-Also known as Town Palace, this Moorish palace from 11th century features tile collection, ornate courtyards and lavish rooms.
+Also known as Town Palace, this Moorish palace from the 11th century features a tile collection, ornate courtyards, and lavish rooms.

 Christ the King.
-Inspired by Rio de Janeioro’s Christ the Redeemer Monument, this shrine and monument is overlooking city of Lisbon from Almada.
+Inspired by Rio de Janeiro’s Christ the Redeemer Monument, this shrine and monument is overlooking the city of Lisbon from Almada.

 25 de Abril Bridge.
-More than 2 km long, this suspension bridge opened in 1966 and it is similar to famous Golden Gate.
-It links Lisbon with municipality of Almada.
+More than 2 km long, this suspension bridge opened in 1966 and it is similar to the famous Golden Gate.
+It links Lisbon with the municipality of Almada.

 Avenida da Liberdade.
-The main avenue in Lisbon, refer to by locals simply as ‘Avenida’.
+The main avenue in Lisbon, referred to by locals simply as ‘Avenida’.
 Great for walking and shopping.

 Praia da Rocha.
-Popular beach on Atlantic Ocean, south Portugal, lined up with hotels and restaurants.
+A popular beach on the Atlantic Ocean, south Portugal, lined up with hotels and restaurants.
 Featuring famous limestone rock formations on the west side of the beach.

 Livraria Lello.
-A 19th century ornate bookstore featuring iconic red stairway, in an art nouveau styled building, located in Porto.
+A 19th-century ornate bookstore featuring an iconic red stairway, in an art nouveau-styled building, located in Porto.

 Palácio da Bolsa.
-A 19th century built in a neoclassical style, was originally a stock exchange palace in city Porto.
+A 19th century built in a neoclassical style, was originally a stock exchange palace in the city of Porto.
 Now it hosts various events and offers guided tours.

 Batalha Monastery.
-A Gothic monastery built between late 14th and early 16th century (over 150 years) located in central Portugal in municipality of Batalha.
+A Gothic monastery built between the late 14th and early 16th century (over 150 years) located in central Portugal in the municipality of Batalha.
 Listed as UNESCO Heritage Site since 1983.

 Praia da Marinha.
-Scenic beach in south of Portugal on Atlantic Ocean.
-Surrounded by cliffs and pit caves and rock formations n the water.
+Scenic beach in the south of Portugal on the Atlantic Ocean.
+Surrounded by cliffs and pit caves and rock formations in the water.

 Benagil.
-A small village on the Atlantic Ocean coast in the municipality of Lagoa, Algarve, in south Portugal.
-Formerly known for fishing tradition, now popular tourist destination with its scenic beaches.
+A small village on the Atlantic Ocean coast in the municipality of Lagoa, Algarve, in southern Portugal.
+Formerly known for fishing tradition, now a popular tourist destination with its scenic beaches.

 Pico do Arieiro.
 Mountain peak on the island of Madeira.
-Reachable by road, this 1,818-meter high peak features scenic views, cafe and a gift shop.
+Reachable by road, this 1,818-meter high peak features scenic views, a cafe, and a gift shop.

 Vasco da Gama Bridge.
-Longest bridge in Europe, this 17km road bridge is spanning over Tagus River, with stunning views, located in Lisbon.
+The longest bridge in Europe, this 17km road bridge is spanning over the Tagus River, with stunning views, located in Lisbon.

 Sanctuary of Fátima.
 A shrine and pilgrimage complex where, according to a story, the Virgin Mary appeared to three children.
 Located in the municipality of Ourém, central Portugal.

 Capela dos Ossos.
-A 16th century chapel decorated with human skulls and bones, and even with desiccated corpses hanging by the ropes.
+A 16th-century chapel decorated with human skulls and bones, and even with desiccated corpses hanging by the ropes.
 It was estimated that approximately 5000 skeletons were used to decorate the chapel.
-Located in town of Evora, east from Lisbon.
+Located in the town of Evora, east of Lisbon.

 Monserrate Palace.
-Located near city of Sintra, this 19th century mansion is built in a mixture of Arabic, gothic and Indian architectural styles.
+Located near the city of Sintra, this 19th-century mansion is built in a mixture of Arabic, Gothic and Indian architectural styles.
 Features botanical gardens.

 Rua Augusta Arch.
 A triumphal arch with a viewing platform in Lisbon’s Praça do Comércio Square.
-Built in late 19th century to commemorate earthquake in 1775 and city’s revival.
+Built in the late 19th century to commemorate the earthquake in 1775 and the city’s revival.

 Palace of Queluz.
-A 18th century built royal summer palace and gardens with ornate rooms, located in the municipality of Lisbon, west from Portugal’s capital.
+An 18th century built royal summer palace and gardens with ornate rooms, located in the municipality of Lisbon, west of Portugal’s capital.

 Sintra-Cascais Natural Park.
 The newest addition (since 1994) to the total of 13 national parks in Portugal.
 Located between Sintra and the Atlantic Ocean, this park features many species of rare flowers and animals.

 Church of Santa Engrácia.
-Originally built in 17th century, this baroque church was turned into modern-day mausoleum and resting place for Portugal’s notable citizens.
+Originally built in the 17th century, this baroque church was turned into a modern-day mausoleum and resting place for Portugal’s notable citizens.

 Casa da Música.
 A contemporary landmark concert hall in Porto.
-A 12 floor high featuring top floor restaurant, built in 2005.
+A 12 floor high featuring a top-floor restaurant, built in 2005.

 Palace of Mafra.
-Baroque palace and religious complex with ornate monastery, church, convent and a library.
-Building completed mid-18th century, located in Mafra, 30 km north of Lisbon.
+Baroque palace and religious complex with an ornate monastery, church, convent, and a library.
+The building completed a mid-18th century, located in Mafra, 30 km north of Lisbon.

 - The oldest bookstore in the world is located in Lisbon – Livraria Bertrand.

-- Portugal was the first colonial power to abolish slavery, they did it in 18th century.
+- Portugal was the first colonial power to abolish slavery, they did it in the 18th century.